-We’ve already analyzed the most impressive FinTech accelerators in Tel Aviv and in London, but we’re not intending to stop.
-This series of articles is going to be a frequent visitor on the Code and Pepper blog and we’re going to keep them all up to date.
-This time, let’s take a trip to the capital city of Germany, Berlin, where cultures mix, currywurst is everywhere and so are FinTechs.
-Let’s go take a closer look at FinTech accelerators in Berlin!
+We’ve already analysed the most impressive FinTech accelerators in Tel Aviv and in London, but we’re not planning to stop.
+This series of articles will be a frequent visitor on the Code & Pepper blog and we’re going to keep them all up to date.
+This time, let’s take a trip to the capital city of Germany—Berlin—where cultures mix, currywurst is everywhere and so are FinTechs.
+Come along and take a closer look at FinTech accelerators in Berlin!

 Let’s start our trip with the largest accelerators in town.
-This time, we’re going to discuss fewer of them, but you can be sure that they’re impressive and you’ll learn the most important facts about them in no time.
+This time, we’re going to discuss fewer of them, but you can be sure that they’re impressive and you’ll learn key facts about them in no time.

-Axel Springer Plug And Play Accelerator: top FinTech hub in Berlin
+Axel Springer Plug And Play Accelerator: FinTech hub in Berlin

 Axel Springer Plug And Play Accelerator is one of the leading FinTech accelerators in Berlin.
 It was formed as a joint venture between Plug and Play Tech Center (a platform that connects startups with large scale corporations) and Axel Springer SE (a German market leader in the print media sector present in 40+ countries and one of the largest digital media publishers).
 AS PnP offers a variety of helpful services: assistance from experienced mentors, a wide network of business contacts, workshops that help young entrepreneurs learn how to manage their company in an effective way and office spaces.